e9x/stomp/README.md

 ### The worker (ServiceWorker)'s job:

 Serve responses to the client.
 Create `bare` requests to the server to recieve raw binary data.
-Depending on the service (`js, `html`, `css`, `binary`), the data will be ran through the appropiate rewriting process and served to the client.
+Depending on the service (`js`, `html`, `css`, `binary`), the data will be ran through the appropiate rewriting process and served to the client.